Seagate/cortx-motr/doc/Quick-Start-Guide.rst

        $ cat /etc/modprobe.d/lnet.conf
        options lnet networks=tcp(eth1) config_on_load=1

+     Note that if the network interface eth1 doesn't work, try eth0 (and vice-versa).

      Check the network interfaces in your system with ``ip a`` command.

   2. Restart the ``lnet`` service, and check LNet NIDs::